Associate justice

+In several Canadian courts, the term "associate judge" has the same meaning as a Master (judiciary).

 Commonwealth

 The function of associate justices vary depending on the Court they preside in.
 In the Australian state of New South Wales, associate justices of the New South Wales Supreme Court hear civil trials and appeals from lower courts amongst other matters.
 Associate justices can sit either as a single judge or may sit on the New South Wales Court of Appeal.
 In New Zealand, associate judges of the High Court of New Zealand supervise preliminary processes in most civil proceedings. associate judges have jurisdiction to deal with such matters as: summary judgment applications, company liquidations, bankruptcy proceedings, and some other types of civil proceedings.
 In the New Zealand legal system, associate judges were formerly known as masters.

 Micronesia

 Under the Constitution of Micronesia, the Supreme Court "consists of the Chief Justice and not more than 5 associate justices".
 However, as of October 2020 there are only two associate justices in office: Beauleen Carl-Worswick and Larry Wentworth.